Distributed Integrated Sensing, Localization, and Communications over LEO Satellite Constellations: Acknowledgments

 \begin{IEEEbiographynophoto}{Henk Wymeersch} (henkw@chalmers.se) is a professor at the Electrical Engineering Department, Chalmers University of Technology, Sweden.
 His current research focuses radio localization and sensing for 5G and 6G. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Tareq~Y.~Al-Naffouri} (tareq.alnaffouri@kaust.edu.sa) is a professor in the Electrical and Computer Engineering Program, King Abdullah University of Science and Technology (KAUST), Kingdom of Saudi Arabia.
-His current research focuses on the areas of sparse, adaptive, and statistical signal processing and their applications, as well as machine learning and network information theory. \end{IEEEbiographynophoto}
+His current research focuses on statistical inference and learning, with applications in wireless communications, positioning, navigation, smart cities, and smart health. \end{IEEEbiographynophoto}